Average Rent Prices in Colorado Springs

 Premium / No-Compromise

-Rent Prices costs in Colorado Springs have been relatively stable over the past 12-24 months.
-The primary drivers in Colorado Springs: stabilizing supply chains, increased competition among providers, and moderate demand growth.
+Rent Prices in Colorado Springs have been trending upward over the past 12-24 months.
+The primary drivers in Colorado Springs: rising labor costs (minimum wage increases and competition for skilled workers), supply chain normalization still adding 5-8% to material costs, and strong demand from population growth.
 Looking ahead, Colorado Springs's stable population dynamics indicate moderate price evolution, though national factors like interest rates and regulatory changes could shift the picture.

 The Bottom Line